The Western Union Company (WU) Shares Down Despite Recent Market Volatility

-The Western Union Company (NYSE: WU)’s stock price has decreased by -0.77 compared to its previous closing price of 12.96. however, the company has experienced a -4.39% decrease in its stock price over the last five trading days.
+The Western Union Company (NYSE: WU)’s stock price has decreased by -0.23 compared to its previous closing price of 12.86.
+Despite this, the company has seen a fall of -1.99% in its stock price over the last five trading days.

 Is It Worth Investing in The Western Union Company (NYSE: WU) Right Now?

-The Western Union Company (NYSE: WU) has a higher price-to-earnings ratio of 5.49x compared to its average ratio, and the 36-month beta value for WU is at 0.89.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 as “hold,” and 8 as “sell.”
+The Western Union Company (NYSE: WU) has a price-to-earnings ratio that is above its average at 5.48x. and a 36-month beta value of 0.90.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 11 as “hold,” and 8 as “sell.”

 Will You Miss Out On This Growth Stock Boom?